Macpeters/warehouse_storage/README.md

 These are fees/disounts that can apply to all items, or to the overall rate being charged.
 Some Adjustments require a threshold.

-#### bulk_item_discount - min and max threshold are Required
-  * all items numbering between the min/max will be discounted the adustment value

 #### bulk_items_discount - min and max threshold are Required
-  * to add a discount to the first 100 items stored, use min=1, max=100
+  * to add a discount to the first 100 items stored, use min=0, max=99
-  * to add a discount to the second 100 items stored, use min=101, max=200
+  * to add a discount to the second 100 items stored, use min=100, max=199

 #### flat_discount
   * the value will be applied as a percentage discount to the entire rate.
 Use this to give the customer 5% off their rate for a month.
 Set the expiry date